 Beauty is in the eye of the beholder, so this is tough to answer.

-For those that are really into their appearance at the gym (I’m raising my hand over here, too), then the style of the headphone, along with the colors, might be something you want to learn about.
+For those who are really into their appearance at the gym (I’m raising my hand over here, too), then the style of the headphones, along with the colors, might be something you want to learn about.

 Remember, some over-ear and on-ear headphones don’t come in various color options, so you may need to shop around a bit for the color you want if black isn’t in the cards for you.

 This might surprise many people, but when it comes to pricing between the headphone models, there isn’t any specific leaning one way or another towards any specific design.